Cincinnati Radiation Experiments: Institutional review (1958–1972)

-Press Coverage and Department of Defense Contract Termination (1971-1972)
+Press coverage and Department of Defense contract termination (1971–1972)

 Dr. Saenger's contract with the Department of Defense first gained public attention when the Washington Post broke the story on October 8, 1971, following investigative journalism by Roger Rapoport.
 Three days later, the University of Cincinnati held a news conference on the experiments, which prompted three separate investigations of the experiments by the American College of Radiology, the Ad Hoc Review Committee of the University of Cincinnati, and the Junior Faculty Association of the University of Cincinnati, whose reports were all published in January, 1972.

-The Junior Faculty Association's report, entitled “Report to the Campus Community,” was written by Martha Stephens, an English professor at the University of Cincinnati.
-Stephens based the report on Dr. Saenger's progress reports sent to the DOD, which were released to Stephens by Dr. Edwall Gall, the then Director of the University of Cincinnati Medical Center.
+The Junior Faculty Association's report, entitled "Report to the Campus Community," was written by Martha Stephens, an English professor at the University of Cincinnati.
+Stephens based the report on Saenger's progress reports sent to the DOD, which were released to Stephens by Dr. Edwall Gall, the then Director of the University of Cincinnati Medical Center.
 The JFA's report evolved into a news conference on January 25, 1972, which prompted the Washington Post to publish the JFA's report's findings the next day.
-While Dr. Saenger and Dr. Silberstein criticized the JFA's report, asserting that “the only unfavorable comments had come from a handful of local, and non-medical junior faculty members” in their unpublished article “Ethics on Trial: Medical, Congressional and Journalistic,” the report and the accompanying Washington Post article drew Senator Edward Kennedy's attention, who was already investigating medical experimentation in the United States.
+While Saenger and Dr. Silberstein criticized the JFA's report, asserting that "the only unfavorable comments had come from a handful of local, and non-medical junior faculty members" in their unpublished article "Ethics on Trial: Medical, Congressional and Journalistic," the report and the accompanying Washington Post article drew Senator Edward Kennedy's attention, who was already investigating medical experimentation in the United States.

-As part of his investigation of the Cincinnati Radiation Experiments, Senator Kennedy sought interviews with the patients, an effort resisted by Dr. Saenger and Dr. Silberstein.
+As part of his investigation of the Cincinnati Radiation Experiments, Senator Kennedy sought interviews with the patients, an effort resisted by Saenger and Silberstein.
 In April 1972, Senator Kennedy, Ohio governor John Gilligan, and Warren Bennis, the then president of the University of Cincinnati, met and agreed to halt the political investigations of the Cincinnati Radiation Experiments if the contract between the UC researchers and the Department of Defense was terminated.